FrancisBanville/LDP_raptors_proposal/sections/3-2-work_plan.md

 _Tuesday, May 9th, 2023_

-Each group will make a quick presentation of their work done the previous day, and then discuss and make a final proposal containing the main hypothesis, model, and preliminary data analysis.
+During the morning each group will work on finishng their tasks and during the afternoon groups will be shuffled  and make a quick presentation of their work done, to discuss and collect multidivertse feedback to draft a final proposal of their particular tasks.

 _Wednesday, May 10th, 2023_

-The working group will finalize the proposal and an outline that establishes the meta-analysis strategy and the team roles and accountability.
-Afternon break/retreat, hopefully to see the raptors.
+The working groups will finalize their tasks and present their progress during the morning, they will recive target feedback to have an amalgamation of ideas and identification of missing pieces.
+Finally, there will be an afternon retreat with the hope to see the raptors.

 _Thursday, May 11th, 2023_

+work at  in breakout groups (perhaps larger groups of 5 this time?)
-The working group will discuss the future directions of the living data project and assign leadership roles to accomplish every single left task.
+Lareger working groups will be fomred (5 individuals) to assign leadership roles to accomplish every single left task and discuss and solve the remaining unsolved parts of the assaingments.
-A detailed plan schedule will be created that establishes a critical route plan to achieve the goal outcomes. including meetings and zoom follow-ups.

 _Friday, May 12th, 2023_

+The final progress will be presented to then discuss the rough manuscript structure and  talk about future directions of the living data project and stablish a detailed plan schedule will be created that establishes a critical route plan to achieve the goal outcomes, including meetings and zoom follow-ups.

 **Follow-up activities and milestones**